-There are plenty of memorable scenes — Miles’ haunting song to close out Act 1 (“You said/I am bad/I am bad/Aren’t I?”), the opening instrumental of Act 2 (“Variations VIII”) and the eerie Latin trance that is reprised in the final act — yet this is an opera that works best when considered as a whole.
-As caught up as I am with the music, I am even more transfixed by the storyline, an enthralling adaptation of Henry James’ 1898 Gothic horror classic.
-Containing all sorts of psychosexual subtext, Turn is perhaps Britten’s most daring and autobiographical work, a mysterious ghost story that haunts you long after the final notes.
+There are plenty of memorable scenes — Miles’ haunting song to close out Act 1 (“You said/I am bad/I am bad/Aren’t I?”), the opening instrumental of Act 2 (entitled “Variations VIII”) and the eerie Latin trance that is reprised in the final act.
+Yet this is an opera that works best when considered as a whole.
+As caught up as I was with the music, I was even more transfixed by the storyline, an enthralling adaptation of Henry James’ 1898 Gothic horror classic.
+Containing all kinds of psychosexual subtext, Turn is perhaps Britten’s most daring and autobiographical work, a mysterious ghost story that haunts you long after the final notes.

 Artist: Edgard Varèse